bitfinitechain/bitfinite-mempool/README.md

 - [StartOS](https://github.com/Start9Labs/start-os)
 - [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin/blob/a1eacce6768ca4894f365af8f79be5bbd594e1c3/examples/configuration.nix#L129)

-**We highly recommend you deploy your own BCH Explorer instance this way.** No matter which option you pick, you'll be able to get your own fully-sovereign instance of BCH Explorer up quickly without needing to fiddle with any settings.
+No matter which option you pick, you'll be able to get your own fully-sovereign instance of BCH Explorer up quickly without needing to fiddle with any settings.

 ## Advanced Installation Methods